Greater Portland Metro

 The Greater Portland METRO is a regional public transportation system, established in 1966, in Southern Maine.
-Operated by the Greater Portland Transit District, a transit district comprising Portland, Westbrook, Falmouth, Yarmouth, Freeport, Brunswick and Bath, the system also covers downtown Gorham and South Portland.
+Operated by the Greater Portland Transit District, a transit district comprising Portland, South Portland, Scarborough, Gorham, Westbrook, Falmouth, Yarmouth, Freeport and Brunswick.

 METRO is Maine's largest public transportation agency.
-The transit system's annual ridership was 1,850,686 in 2017.
+The transit system's annual ridership was 2,104,150 in 2019, up 13.7% from 1,850,686 in 2017.

 As of 2016, METRO operated a fleet of eighteen compressed natural gas (CNG) buses and fourteen diesel buses.
 It operates and maintains the only CNG fuel station in the state of Maine.